Literature, Media, and Writing Courses

 LMW-380: Video Game Culture (Credits: 4)

 Video games have emerged in the 21st century as one of the most-watched spectator sports.
 Pro-gamers compete for hundred-thousand-dollar prizes, and they receive sponsorships that can be worth millions.
 But to view the video game medium as only an economic force denies the complicated nature of gaming.
-In popular culture, gaming is the domain of nerdy teenagers, but video game conventions demonstrate that the average player is, well, everyone.
+In popular culture, gaming is the domain of nerdy young white men, but video game conventions demonstrate that the average player is, well, everyone.
 This course focuses on the critical analysis of social issues in video games.
-Class time will be split between playing across different video game genres (such as role-playing, action-adventure, life simulation, strategy, sports, music, and literary hypertexts) and participating in current academic debates around gaming and game studies.
-Class discussions will engage with the ludic and narrative elements of game theory from an interdisciplinary perspective that considers video games as cultural artifacts, economic powerhouses, educational tools, drivers of technological innovation and works of art.?
+Class assignments will involve playing, reflecting on, and analyzing video games and other game media.
+Class discussions will engage with game theory from an interdisciplinary perspective that considers games as cultural artifacts, economic powerhouses, educational tools, drivers of technological innovation, expressions of identity, and works of art.
 This course fulfills the Language & Media requirement for LMW majors.

 LMW-401: Directed Studies (Credits: 1 to 4)